Azure-Samples/azure-files-samples/Workloads/azurefiles-actions-aks/README.md

        --generate-ssh-keys
 ```

-To manage a Kubernetes cluster, use the Kubernetes command-line client, [kubectl][kubectl]. `kubectl` is already installed if you use Azure Cloud Shell.
+To manage a Kubernetes cluster, use the Kubernetes command-line client, [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/#install-kubectl-binary-with-curl-on-windows). `kubectl` is already installed if you use Azure Cloud Shell.
 To install `kubectl` locally, use the `az aks install-cli` command.

 1. Configure `kubectl` to connect to your Kubernetes cluster using the `az aks get-credentials` command.
 This command downloads credentials and configures the Kubernetes CLI to use them.